 Drug coverage is subject to utilization management that includes Preauthorization, step therapy (when an Enrollee tries a certain medication before receiving coverage for a similar, but non-Preferred medication), limits on drug quantity or days supply and prevention of overutilization, underutilization, therapeutic duplication, drug-drug interactions, incorrect drug dosage, drug-allergy contraindications and clinical abuse/misuse of drugs.
-Maintenance drugs are used on a continuing basis for the treatment of chronic conditions.
 If an Enrollee has a new prescription for a chronic condition, the Enrollee may request a coordination of medications so that medications for chronic conditions are refilled on the same schedule (synchronized).
 Cost-shares for the initial fill of the medication will be adjusted if the fill is less than the standard quantity.
 Please contact Member Services for more information.